Get the best of CF straight to your inbox.

 Where to stay: Hotel French Coco

-For a country that is often mind-mapped into the ‘safari’ category, Kenya sure knows how to show off on its coastlines, too.
-If you’ve been to the (relatively) more well-trodden beach resorts on Africa’s central, eastern coast (Mombasa and Diani in Kenya, or Tanzania’s Zanzibar and Mnemba Island) then you’ll know what we mean.
-If you’ve yet to sample them, then the Lamu archipelago, just off Kenya’s northern coast, is the perfect place to start.
+For a country that is often mind-mapped into the ‘safari’ category, Kenya sure knows how to show off at its coastlines, too.
+If you’ve been to its (relatively) more well-trodden beach resorts of Mombasa and Diani, then you’ll know what we mean.
+If you’ve yet to discover Kenyan beaches, then the Lamu archipelago – just off the country’s northern coast – is the perfect place to start.
 This group of Swahili islands has strong Arab influences – but also traces of European, Indian, and Chinese cultures.
 It’s a sleepy, timeless place where, for centuries, donkeys and dhows (traditional boats) were the main method of transportation.
-Today you may spot a few boda boda (motorcycle taxis) which were introduced to the island just a few years ago.
-But we suggest you follow the well-sailed winds of the dhow and explore the coastline by sea.
-In Lamu, sunshine comes almost guaranteed – along with a large dose of fresh fish, strong coffee, and a sense of ease as you unwind into the slower pace of life.
+Today you may spot a few boda boda (motorcycle taxis) which were introduced to the island just a few years ago, but we suggest you follow the well-sailed winds of the dhow and explore the coastline by sea.
+In Lamu, sunshine comes almost guaranteed – along with a large dose of fresh fish, strong coffee, and a slow pace of life.

 Flight time from London: 16+ hours, with connections in mainland Kenya